se-edu/rcs/README.md

 * [Only one member] While staying in the `master` branch, create a file `/centralized/{Team-ID}.txt`, commit, and push to the team fork.
+* [All members]
-* [All members] pull the new commit, add their own name as the first line of the file, and push to the team fork.
+  * Pull the master branch to your clone, add your own name as the first line of the file, and commit.
+Wait for other members to finish this step.
-  * The above is likely to create merge conflicts.
+  * Now try to push to the team fork.
+This is likely to create merge conflicts.
 Resolving them will give you an opportunity to learn how to resolve merge conflicts.
 More instructions about resolving conflicts can be found in the [centralized workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/centralized-workflow)